-- I can reach out to individuals older and more experienced than us. - I can differentiate between society's definition of success vs. Christ's definition of success. - I can reach out to my parents, my bishop, priests, family members, and friends when it is important to seek help with mental health matters.
+- I can reach out to someone who is more mature than us rather than just a friend of our age. - I can differentiate between society's definition of success vs. Christ's definition of success. - I can reach out to my parents, my bishop, priests, family members, and friends when it is important to seek help with mental health matters.